 Want to teach your child forgiveness?
-Here's 3 ways to get started.
+Here are 3 ways to get started.

 Let’s face it.
 No one is perfect.